 Treatment outcomes

-Of 138 cases in the neuroendoscopy group, 114 were cured, 125 were improved and seven relapsed.
-Of 113 cases in the microscopy group, 97 were cured, 106 were improved and 11 relapsed.
-There was no significant difference in cure rate, symptom improvement rate and recurrence rate between the two groups (P > 0.05).
-However, there were significant differences in the duration of postoperative hospital stay, duration of operation and intraoperative blood loss (P < 0.05) (Table 2 and Figure 1).
+Of 138 cases in the neuroendoscopy group, 114 were cured, 125 were improved, and 7 relapsed.
+Of 113 cases in the microscopy group, 97 were cured, 106 were improved, and 11 relapsed.
+There was no significant difference in cure rate, symptom improvement rate, and recurrence rate between the two groups (P > 0.05).
+However, there were significant differences in the duration of postoperative hospital stay, duration of operation, and intraoperative blood loss (P < 0.05) (Table 2 and Figure 1).

 Postoperative complications